- 1. Conduct a bar audit

 Add food items at lower rates to match your Happy Hour menu.

 If you are looking at techniques for bar sales, it’s no surprise to come across Happy Hour.
 The challenge is making it unique and lets your POS make it effective.
-A POS system can automate price changes on certain menu items for set times.
+A bar POS system can on certain menu items for set times.

 9. Manage weekend happy hour blocks